Friday, January 28, 2022

 Though the Narcissus1912 Blog features the historical background and restoration work of the National Register of Historic Places member, the high-speed, luxury, 1912 Portland-Lewiston Interurban, No. 14, Narcissus, the blog does release other posts that relate to Maine electric railways, Theodore Roosevelt-related connections with Maine, and posts about Seashore Trolley Museum in Kennebunkport, Maine.

 This blog post features the Portsmouth, Kittery & York Street Railway's carhouse and power plant at Kittery Point, Maine.
 Summary/images from the book, "Atlantic Shore Line Railway" by O. R. Cummings, presented as Transportation Volume 4 by the Connecticut Electric Railway and the National Railway Historical Society-Connecticut Chapter - June 1950 Re-issued January 1957.
 And text/images are also taken from an O. R. Cummings book, "Trolleys To York Beach: The Portsmouth Dover & York Street Railway", Bulletin No. 1, New England Electric Historical Society, December 30, 1964.
 Additional images will be credited.
-Additional details on how the local community members felt about the introduction and approved construction of the new electric railway, find a copy of John D. Bardwell's compilation of news events published in the local newspaper; "The Diary of the Portsmouth, Kittery and York Electric Railroad," released in 1986 through the Portsmouth Marine Society in Portsmouth, NH.
+Details on how the local community members felt about the introduction and approved construction of the new electric railway, find a copy of John D. Bardwell's compilation of news events published in the local newspaper; "The Diary of the Portsmouth, Kittery, and York Electric Railroad," released in 1986 through the Portsmouth Marine Society in Portsmouth, NH.

 Additional blog posts on related electric railways can be found through the links below: